oscarroff/shell_scripts/README.md

 # shell_scripts
-Some cute scripts and curiosities written for bash and zsh
+Some cute scripts and curiosities written for Bash and Zsh.

 ## tinypoem_of_the_day
 A very nice little Zsh script to fetch and display the poem of the day from